peterjakubowski/Pillow-Metadata/README.md

 There is also a separate Pillow method, .getxmp(), that returns a dictionary containing the XMP tags.
 This method requires defusedxml to be installed, and I am not fond of the resulting structure.

 This class parses the XMP XML and creates a dataclass data structure where the class names are the XMP prefix and attributes are the XMP local name.
 This class also takes the Exif dictionary and replaces the numeric keys with Exif tag names.
-The resulting dictionary contains the combined XMP and Exif metadata.
+The resulting class contains the combined XMP and Exif metadata.

 ## Usage